hel-astro-lab/runko/docs/installation.rst

     PYTHONPATH="${PYTHONPATH:+${PYTHONPATH}:}$RUNKO/bindings/old"
     export PYTHONPATH

-where `path2repo` points to the location where you cloned the repository (i.e. path to `runko` directory).
-Note that there is no trailing slash `/` in the commands.
-As an example, the path can be e.g., `/Users/natj/runko`.
+where ``path2repo`` points to the location where you cloned the repository (i.e. path to ``runko`` directory).
+Note that there is no trailing slash ``/`` symbol in the commands.
+As an example, the path can be e.g., ``/Users/natj/runko``.

 Next we can proceed to compiling.
-Out-of-source builds are recommended: inside the repository directory, make a new `build` directory, go into that, and only then run the CMake configuration commands.
-This can be done by running (inside `runko` directory):
+Out-of-source builds are recommended: inside the repository directory, make a new ``build`` directory, go into that, and only then run the CMake configuration commands.
+This can be done by running (inside ``runko`` directory):

 .. code-block:: bash